Daryl Watts

-Daryl Watts (born May 15, 1999) is a Canadian women's ice hockey player for the Toronto Six of the Premier Hockey Federation.
-She previously played in the NCAA, two seasons each for the Boston College Eagles and the Wisconsin Badgers.
-Watts was awarded the 21st Patty Kazmaier Award, becoming the first freshman player to win the award.
+Daryl Watts (born May 15, 1999) is a Canadian ice hockey player currently playing for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
+While a member of the Boston College Eagles, Watts was awarded the 21st Patty Kazmaier Award, becoming the first freshman player to win the award.
 Watts finished the season with 82 points, which led all competitors in NCAA women's ice hockey.

 Playing career

 Hockey Canada

-Watts was a member of Canada’s entry at the 2016 IIHF U18 Women’s World Championships in St. Catharine’s, Ontario.
-Her first appearance in a Hockey Canada jersey took place in August 2015 as Canada’s National Women’s Under-18 Team challenged the United States in a three-game series in Lake Placid, New York.
+Watts was a member of Canada's entry at the 2016 IIHF U18 Women's World Championships in St. Catharine's, Ontario.
+Her first appearance in a Hockey Canada jersey took place in August 2015 as Canada's National Women's Under-18 Team challenged the United States in a three-game series in Lake Placid, New York.

-In the gold medal game of the 2017 IIHF U18 Women’s World Championships, contested at PSG Arena in Zlin, Czech Republic, Watts scored a goal for Canada in the third period, their first of the game.
-Although said goal would tie the game, the US would score twice in the final three minutes, prevailing in a 3-1 final.
+In the gold medal game of the 2017 IIHF U18 Women's World Championships, contested at PSG Arena in Zlin, Czech Republic, Watts scored a goal for Canada in the third period, their first of the game.
+Although said goal would tie the game, the US would score twice in the final three minutes, prevailing in a 3–1 final.

 NCAA

 Boston College

 Becoming the first freshman to win the Patty Kazmaier Award, Watts beat out finalists (and fellow Canadians) Victoria Bach of Boston University and Loren Gabel of Clarkson University.
-Of note, she became the second Patty Kazmaier Award winner in Eagles history, following Alexandra Carpenter, who captured the honor in 2015.
-Watts’ end-to-end shorthanded goal against the University of New Hampshire was also recognized among the BC Eagles Athletics’ Top 10 Plays of the 2017-18 season, placing second.
+Of note, she became the second Patty Kazmaier Award winner in Eagles history, following Alex Carpenter, who captured the honour in 2015.
+Watts' end-to-end shorthanded goal against the University of New Hampshire was also recognized among the BC Eagles Athletics' Top 10 Plays of the 2017–18 season, placing second.
 During her freshman season she led the NCAA in scoring and recorded 42 goals and 40 assists in 38 games.
 Her 2.16 points per game ranked first in the NCAA, while her 10 power play goals tied for best in the NCAA.
 Following an outstanding season she won both the Hockey East Player and Rookie of the Year Awards.
 She became only the second player in conference history to do so, tying a mark set by former Boston College player Kelli Stack in 2006.
 She was also named the Women's Hockey Commissioners Association National Rookie of the Year.